shradha-maharjan/Code-Completion-Project/HFTrainings/README.md

 Training Loop: The script trains the model for a specified number of epochs using the training dataset.
 It utilizes an AdamW optimizer and a linear learning rate scheduler.
 The training progress is monitored using a progress bar.

 Evaluation: After each epoch, the model's performance is evaluated on the test dataset.
 The loss, perplexity, and entropy metrics are calculated and printed.

-Saving Models: The trained model is saved to the specified output directory using the save_pretrained method.

 Masked Language Model Prediction: The script uses the trained model to predict the masked token in a sample text.
 It calculates the Mean Reciprocal Rank (MRR) based on the scores obtained from the model predictions.